 Fancy a night in the clink?
 Or just a snoop around a criminal facility?

-In honour of the hit Netflix comedy drama, Orange Is The New Black, which you can also catch season two on Sony, here are a few prisons from around the globe you can take a look inside of, and even spend the night…
+Love Netflix comedy drama Orange Is The New Black?
+Here are a few prisons from around the globe you can take a look inside of, and even spend the night…

 1. Alcatraz: San Francisco Bay, USA